 It makes sense in so many aspects of life.
 When you have/do/be less of one thing, most of the time, the opposite can become more too!
 So when you worry less, you can smile more.
 When you procrastinate less, you work more.
 And when you eat less processed junk food – you eat more whole foods.

-Having less things or responsibilities often means having more time, what you do own requires less maintenance and brings some peace of mind.
-We actually don’t need much in order to be happy—and honestly, it can make you feel free if you only own a handful of necessities.
-Material stuff does not equate true wealth and often times, experiences are a lot more valuable too.
+Having fewer things or responsibilities often means having more time, what you do own requires less maintenance and brings some peace of mind.
+We don’t need much to be happy—and honestly, it can make you feel free if you only own a handful of necessities.
+Material stuff does not equate true wealth and often, experiences are a lot more valuable too.